AnelMusic/postgress_fastpi_backend_demo/README.md

 - **Scalability**: Easily scale the application by managing multiple containers.
 - **Rapid Deployment**: Containers can be quickly started, stopped, and replicated.

+**.env file was comitted on purpose as some users might not be familiar with it